What it’s like to volunteer at Riding Beyond

 CLIENT FINDER/STRATEGIC PARTNER IN THE MEDICAL WORLD

 Alongside the continued spreading of information to those supporting breast cancer survivors/thrivers, we need strategic partners who will be responsible for marketing and sending clients to Riding Beyond.
-We offer a 2-4 hour experience for those interested in taking this role, a hands-on time with Mystic to understand Riding Beyond first-hand, periodically scheduled throughout the year.
+We offer a 2-4 hour experience for those interested in taking this role, a hands-on time with Mystic and Journey to understand Riding Beyond first-hand, periodically scheduled throughout the year.

 We need a few folks willing and capable to take charge of our PR campaign: schedule presentations, radio, newspaper, tv coverage, distribute posters, and utilize internet resources.